Choosing your course

 The most important decision you will make when applying to Oxford is choosing which course to study.
 You’ll spend at least three years immersed in your course, and those years are likely to be much more enjoyable if you genuinely love what you’re learning about.

 Oxford has a wide range of courses for you to pick from so make sure you explore your options thoroughly.
-You might already have a clear idea of which course you’d like to apply for, but do take the time to think carefully, and read about courses you might not have considered before.
+You might already have a clear idea of which course you’d like to apply for but do take the time to think carefully and read about courses you might not have considered before.

 We are now also offering a different route to access some courses at Oxford.
-So if you’re interested in studying here but your personal or educational circumstances have meant you are unlikely to achieve the grades typically required for Oxford courses, then choosing to apply for one of our courses with an Astrophoria Foundation Year might be the path for you.
-Scroll down to the bottom of this page to find out more about our new foundation year courses.
+So if you’re interested in studying here but your personal or educational circumstances have meant you are unlikely to achieve the grades typically required for Oxford undergraduate courses, then choosing to apply for one of our courses with an Astrophoria Foundation Year might be the path for you.
+Scroll down to the bottom of this page to find out more about our foundation year courses.

 Sign up to our Choosing Oxford newsletter and visit our undergraduate admissions website for all the latest information about applying to Oxford.